firozkhan18/technologies-notes/HR-Discussion.md

 #### b. **How do you assess and influence company culture?**
 - **Response Example:**
-  "I assess company culture through employee surveys, feedback sessions

-, and by observing interactions in the workplace.
+  "I assess company culture through employee surveys, feedback sessions, and by observing interactions in the workplace.
 I influence culture by modeling the behaviors I want to see, promoting open communication, and recognizing employees who contribute to positive cultural values."

 #### c. **What steps do you take to ensure a positive employee experience, from onboarding to offboarding?**
 - **Response Example:**